 The Marketing segment involves the purchasing, selling, storing and optimizing of hydrocarbon products as part of supplying the Moose Jaw Facility and marketing its refined products as well as helping to drive volumes through the Company's key infrastructure assets.
-The Marketing segment also engages in optimization opportunities which are typically location, quality and time-based.
+The Marketing segment also engages in optimization opportunities which are typically location, quality and/or time-based.
 The hydrocarbon products include crude oil, natural gas liquids, road asphalt, roofing flux, frac oils, light and heavy straight run distillates and an oil-based mud product.
 The Marketing segment sources the majority of its hydrocarbon products from Western Canada as well as the Permian basin and markets those products throughout Canada and the U.S.

 The Marketing segment is exposed to commodity price fluctuations arising between the time contracted volumes are purchased and the time they are sold, as well as being exposed to pricing differentials between different geographic markets and/or hydrocarbon qualities.
 These risks are managed by purchasing and selling products at prices based on the same or similar indices or benchmarks, and through physical and financial contracts that include energy-related forward contracts, swaps, futures, options and other hedging instruments.

 Fair values of these derivative contracts fluctuate depending on the commodity prices and can impact segment profits in the form of realized or unrealized gains and losses, often offset by physical inventories, that can change significantly period over period.
-During the first quarter of 2022, as a result of the war in Ukraine and related sanctions against Russia, commodity prices have drastically increased.
-For more information about the risks associated with our use of financial instruments please refer to "Quantitative and Qualitative Disclosures about Market Risks" and "Risk Factors" in this MD&A.
+Increased interest rates and persistent inflation may induce a period of declining economic activity, coupled with the impact of the recent collapse of a U.S. financial institution and concerns around a global financial crisis, all of which impacted the commodity prices negatively in the first quarter of 2023.
+For more information about the risks associated with the Company's use of financial instruments please refer to "Quantitative and Qualitative Disclosures about Market Risks" and "Risk Factors" within the MD&A.

-Canadian road asphalt activity, related to refined products, is affected by the impact of weather conditions on road construction.
-Road asphalt demand peaks during the summer months when most of the road construction activity in Canada takes place.
+Road asphalt activity, related to refined products, is affected by the impact of weather conditions on road construction.
+Road asphalt demand peaks during the summer months when most of the road construction activity in North America takes place.
 In the off-peak demand months for road asphalt, the demand for roofing flux continues.
 Demand for wellsite fluids is dependent on overall well drilling and completion activities, with activity normally the busiest in the winter months.
 Demand for natural gas liquids is also highest in the colder months of the year.

-Three mont hs ended March 31 , (\$, except where noted) 2022 2021 Change WTI average price (\$USD/bbl) 94.29 57.84 36.45 WCS average differential (\$USD/bbl) 14.53 12.47 2.06 Average foreign exchange rates (\$CAD/\$USD) 1.26 1.27 (0.01)
+Three months ended March 31, (\$, except where noted) 2023 2022 Change WTI average price (\$USD/bbl) 75.99 94.29 (18.30) WCS average differential (\$USD/bbl) 19.63 14.53 5.10 Average foreign exchange rates (\$CAD/\$USD) 1.35 1.26 0.09

-The following table sets forth operating results from the Company's Marketing segment for the three months ended March 31, 2022 and 2021:
+The following table sets forth operating results from the Company's Marketing segment for the three months ended March 31, 2023, and 2022:

-Three mo nths ended March 3 1,
+Three m Three months ended March 31,

-(\$ thousands, except volumes) 2022 2021 Change
+(\$ thousands, except volumes) 2023 2022 Change

-Volumes (in thousands of bbls) 58,088 48,539 9,549
+Volumes (in thousands of bbls) 57,940 58,088 (148)

-Revenue 2,650,918 1,547,397 1,103,521
+Revenue 2,313,227 2,650,918 (337,691)

-Cost of sales and other expenses 2,620,270 1,540,563 1,079,707
+Cost of sales and other expenses 2,241,396 2,620,270 (378,874)

-Segment profit 30,648 6,834 23,814
+Segment profit 71,831 30,648 41,183

-Adjusted EBITDA (1) 20,608 3,250 17,358
+Adjusted EBITDA (1) 58,750 20,608 38,142